 NO, THERE IS NO "SECRET" TO GETTING AN OVERSIZE BAG INTO AN OVERHEAD BIN

 We get that you don't want to pay $25 to check a bag both ways.
 But that means you've got to pack smart and, should you happen to sneak past the gatekeepers with a bag that's too big for the overhead bin, fess up and let them check it for you.
 Turning to an available flight attendant and asking, "What do you suggest I do with this bag?" is only opening up a conversation about what that overworked, underpaid flight attendant might wish you actually would do with that bag.
-(Tip: One of the best ways to avoid paying for checked bags is to sign up for an airline credit card, like the Citi Platinum Aadvantage Master Card, that allows you to check bags for free.)
+(Tip: One of the best ways to avoid paying for checked bags is to sign up for a rewards credit card that allows you to check bags for free.)

 Flight attendants go through careful screening during the hiring process, then comprehensive training before they start working with the public.
 For a good flight attendant, a smile and a friendly "sir" or "ma'am" is not just a good idea but also a job responsibility.
 For the best service possible, take a page from their playbook: Make eye contact, smile, address them the way you would a friend or neighbor, and you'll be amazed and how much more likely you are to get that extra blanket, cup of water, or sympathetic ear.
 (Sure, this precept should be obvious—but take a quick look around the plane to see how little it is observed among busy, cranky fliers!)